 - Know where you want to stop?
 Shout “Tu’u atu heno!” which means “Stop there!”

-- Pay the driver when you get off the bus, not when you get on
+- Pay the driver when you get off the bus, not when you get on.

-For more tips, see the 10 Tips for Taking the Bus in Tonga.
+See the full list elaborating on each tip in the 10 Tips for Taking the Bus in Tonga.

 There are two bus stations on the waterfront of Nuku’alofa near Vuna Wharf, well-signposted to indicate which bus station has buses going where.
 For instance, there are signs for the “Bus Station Central” and “Bus Station East West”.
 Bus stops in urban areas are indicated by a “Pasi” or a “Bus Stop” sign.
-In other villages, you’ll need to hail down the bus from the side of the road.
+In other villages, you’ll need to hail the bus from the side of the road.

 Buses in Vava’u

 Note that public buses no longer operate in Vava’u.

 Bus Fares on Tongatapu

 How much does it cost to travel Tonga by bus?
 The short answer is “not much”!
 Buses provide the cheapest transport for getting around Tongatapu, where fares will only ever cost you around a couple of Pa’anga per trip.